instaclustr/terraform-provider-instaclustr/docs/resources/cassandra_cluster_v2.md

 - **gcp_settings** (Block List) GCP specific settings for the Data Centre.
 Cannot be provided with `awsSettings` and `azureSettings`. (see [below for nested schema](#nestedblock--data_centre--gcp_settings))
 - **id** (String) ID of the Cluster Data Centre.
 - **nodes** (Block List) (see [below for nested schema](#nestedblock--data_centre--nodes))
 - **provider_account_name** (String) For customers running in their own account.
-Your provider account can be found on the Create Cluster page on the Instaclsutr Console, or the "Provider Account" property on any existing cluster.
+Your provider account can be found on the Create Cluster page on the Instaclustr Console, or the "Provider Account" property on any existing cluster.
 For customers provisioning on Instaclustr's cloud provider accounts, this property may be omitted.
 - **status** (String) Status of the Data Centre.
 - **tag** (Block List) List of tags to apply to the Data Centre.
 Tags are metadata labels which  allow you to identify, categorize and filter clusters.
 This can be useful for grouping together clusters into applications, environments, or any category that you require. (see [below for nested schema](#nestedblock--data_centre--tag))